Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 - What workloads should this architecture *theoretically* be able to handle?
   - Building off this, what is the limiting factor of this architecture?
 CPU?
 Network bandwidth?
 Number of users?
 - Have any capacity planning/forecasting exercises been performed for this architecture?
 If so, at what point will this architecture need to be scaled up?
 Has engineering leadership signed off on any required scaling events?
 - Does this architecture have high availability?
 Utilize DB backups?
 Utilize multi region?
 Or are any/all of these options eschewed for cost savings in anticipation of not needing them?
-If these options are not used, are the risks of not using them understood?
+If these options are not used, are the risks of not using them understood and accepted?
 - Will this architecture be temporary (i.e. a few months to a few years) or indefinitely permanent?
 If it is temporary, is there a plan for what the next architecture will look like (if any)?
 - Is this project a migration project?
 If so, what are the assumptions of the migration?
 Be as detailed as possible:
   - Amount of overlap time between old and new provider